-Fuel treatment activities are being applied to address this problem of fuel build-up.
-But it is not known what strategies are most effective for answering the questions of when, where and how to treat these fuels.
-Is it more effective to target the acres where the problem is most severe, but where the per-acre treatment costs are very high?
-Or is it better to target acres that are not now critical, but will become so in the future if not treated?
-Because the per-acre treatment costs for these areas are less, more acres can be treated with the same budget.
-How can managers identify the fuel conditions that are most effective to treat without addressing the spatial pattern of fuels and how treatments will be applied over time?
-Fuel treatments, however, are but one of many issues of concern to land managers.
-Ultimately management activities must be planned and implemented in view of a variety of objectives and constraints that arise from the Forest Plan and scoping done by forest resource specialists and the public.
-Managers must be able to develop and evaluate alternatives that address the objectives and constraints that sometimes conflict.
-This assessment of alternatives and the implementation of the selected alternatives are carried out in a spatial context at the landscape level.
+Management activities are being applied to address a host of resource problems.
+Frequently planners do not know what strategies are the most effective for answering the questions of HOW, WHEN, and WHERE to apply these treatments.
+Is it more effective to target the acres where the problem is most severe, but where the per acre treatment costs are very high?
+Or, is it better to target acres that are not now critical, but will become so in the future if not treated?
+Since the per acre treatment costs for these areas are less, more acres can be treated with the same budget.
+How can managers identify the conditions that are most effective to treat without addressing the spatial pattern of vegetation and how treatments will be applied over time?
+Ultimately, management activities must be planned and implemented in light of a variety of objectives and constraints that arise from the Forest Plan and are identified by Forest resource specialists and the public.
+Managers must be able to develop and evaluate alternatives that address the sometimes-conflicting objectives and constraints.
+This assessment of alternatives and the implementation of the selected alternative are carried out in a spatial context at the landscape level.

-Quantitative techniques are needed by which the spatial arrangement and timing of fuel treatment options can be analyzed in the ecosystem landscape assessment and planning process.
-These techniques need to address the likely changes in the extent and intensity of wildfire that result from fuel treatments, the economic payoffs in terms of reduced fire suppression costs and net value loss, and finally, impacts on other resources.
+Quantitative techniques are needed by which the spatial arrangement and timing of vegetation treatment options can be analyzed in the ecosystem landscape assessment and planning process.
+These techniques need to address the likely changes in the extent and frequency of occurrence of a specific natural process that result from management activities, the economic payoffs, and finally impacts on other resources.